acfatah/acfatah/README.md

 ---

 <details open>
-  <summary>Responsibilities and Experiences</summary>
+  <summary>Experiences</summary>

   ### Frontend

+  * Build and maintain front-end UI based on Figma design
   * Build and maintain UI components using Vue 2 and Vue 3
-  * Design and maintain UI using the utility-first CSS framework Tailwind CSS
+  * Design and maintain UI using Tailwind CSS CSS framework
   * Build and maintain UX features such as drag and drop, element resizing, and zooming

   ### Backend